 The BLUR attacks, presented in Section 4, include master impersonation, slave impersonation, man-in-the-middle, and unintentional session attacks.
-In the next paragraphs, we describe how we conducted them using our custom attack device described in Section 5.2.
+In the next paragraphs, we describe how we implemented them based on our attack device in the attack scenario presented in Section 5.1conducted them using our custom attack device described in Section 5.2.